dipy/dipy/doc/installation.rst

 Note on python versions
 ***********************

-Dipy needs python 2.6 or above.
-Sorry to say, but dipy_ does not yet work with python 3 - so all the instructions following instructions apply to python 2.6 or python 2.7.
+Dipy supports python 2.6+ and python 3+.
+We started supporting Python 3 from version dipy.0.7.0dev.

 On OSX we always use the python binaries available from the python.org downloads, and not the python that comes with the OSX system.
 If you don't have